Construction Loan Calculator – Estimate Interest-Only Payments & Draw Schedule

 What is an interest reserve on a construction loan?

 An interest reserve is a portion of the loan set aside to pay interest during construction.
 This allows borrowers to avoid monthly payments while building.
-Interest is added to the loan balance rather than paid out of pocket, increasing the final loan amount.
+Interest is added to the loan balance rather than paid out of pocket.